pkasemir/find-the-command/README.md

 # Find the command

 Find-the-command is a bunch of simple command-not-found hooks, intended for using with pacman, it is primarily targeting Arch-based distros.
-It uses pacman functionality for searching files, introduced in 5.0 release, so there are no useless pkgfile dependencies.
+It can use pacman functionality for searching files, introduced in 5.0 release, but if pkgfile is installed, it will be used since it provides faster search results.

 ## How does it work?